White Ghost Cactus - Euphorbia Lactea variegata

 The flowers of the white ghost cacti bloom in the spring season with yellow-white or greenish-yellow hues.
 These flowers may not be as showy as those of other plants, but they have their own charm.
 The blooms are surrounded by colorful bracts, which are modified leaves that often have a variegated pattern of white, green, and sometimes pink.
 Together, the flowers and braces create an interesting and eye-catching display.

-Like other succulents, the White Ghost Euphorbia lactea has specific watering requirements.
-It is adapted to survive in arid conditions, so it prefers infrequent watering.
-To keep your White Ghost cacti happy and healthy, it's best to water it sparingly.
+To keep your White Ghost cacti happy and healthy, it's best to water them sparingly.
 In between waterings, let the soil dry out completely.This means waiting until the soil is dry to the touch before giving it a good drink.
-Overwatering can be detrimental to your Euphorbia lactea White ghost, as it is prone to root rot.
+The White Ghost Cactus should only be watered when the soil is completely dry, typically every 2–3 weeks in active growth, and once a month or less during dormancy.

-During the growing season, which is typically in the spring and summer, Euphorbia lactea variegata needs watering once every 2-3 weeks.
+In the spring and summer, during the growing season, Euphorbia lactea variegata needs watering once every 2-3 weeks.
 The soak-and-dry method is the best technique to develop this plant.
 However, it's important to adjust the watering frequency based on the environmental conditions and the moisture level of the soil.
 In hot and dry climates, you may need to water it more often, while in cooler and more humid conditions, less frequent watering may be required.

-During the winter months, when the cactus is in its dormant period, you should reduce the watering even further.
+During the winter months, when the cactus is in its dormant period, you should reduce the watering to once a month.
 It's best to water sparingly, only when the soil is completely dry.
 This helps prevent the risk of overwatering and allows the cactus to rest during its dormant phase.

-If you are growing the White Ghost plant outdoors, this Euphorbia lactea variegata needs full to partial sun, which helps the plant grow properly.
-It can tolerate and even enjoy direct sunlight for several hours a day.
-Find a location in your garden or on your patio that gets at least 6 hours of direct sunlight.
+If you are growing the White Ghost plant outdoors, this Euphorbia lactea variegata needs full to partial sun, for at least 4-6 hours a day.
 Just make sure to acclimate your Euphorbia white ghost gradually to the outdoor conditions if it has been indoors for an extended period.
 Start by placing your Euphorbia ghost cacti in a partially shaded area and gradually expose it to more sunlight over a few weeks.

 Optimal Soil & Fertilizer Needs

-When it comes to the soil, the White Ghost plants need well-drained soil.
+When it comes to the soil, the White Ghost plants need well-drained soil and should be fertilized once a year in spring.
 You can create a suitable soil mix by combining equal parts of succulent potting mix, perlite, and coarse sand.
-This blend allows excess water to drain away, preventing the roots from sitting in soggy soil, which can lead to rot.
 Planet Desert specializes in succulents and has specialized succulent potting soil that includes an organic substrate with mycorrhizae to help with the growth of a healthy root system to help your white ghost Euphorbia succulents thrive.
-As an okay alternative, you can create your own potting mix by combining equal portions of perlite, coarse sand, and good natural potting soil.

 Hardiness Zone & More